cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 *Note*.
 You would probably have written `b^2` for the square of 2, but the caret symbol (`^`) plays a different role in Python.

 Typing in a notebook is just a bit different.
 The notebook is a sequence of **cells**.
-In the **Markdown cells**, you write comments, and in the **code cells** you write the Python commands.
+In the **Markdown cells**, you write comments, while in the **code cells** you write the Python commands.
 Every code cell of the notebook corresponds to an input of the console.
 When you are typing in a cell, pressing *Return* starts a new line *within the same cell*, without ending the input.
 With *Shift+Return* you finish the the input, so you get the ouput, opening a new cell.
 To finish the input withou opening a new cell, use *Cmd+Return* in Mac or *Ctrl+Return* in Windows.

 ## Python packages

-Since the basic Python toolkit (without any package) is quite limited, you will need additional resources for practically everything.
-These resources come in **packages**.
-For instance, suppose that you want to do some math, and calculate the square root of 2.
+Additional Python resources come in **packages**.
+For instance, suppose that you want to do some math, calculating the square root of 2.
 You will then **import** the package `math`, whose resources include the square root and many other mathematical functions.
-Once the package has been imported, all its functions are available.
-You can then apply the function `math.sqrt`.
+Once the package has been imported, all its functions are available, so you can call the function `math.sqrt`.
 This notation indicates that `sqrt` is a function of the module `math`.

 In the console, the square root calculation shows up as: